aurelia/dialog/doc/article/en-US/dialog-basics.md

 ### `.canActivate()`

 With this hook you can cancel the opening of a dialog.
-It is ivoked with one parameter - the value of the `model` setting passed to `.open()`.
+It is invoked with one parameter - the value of the `model` setting passed to `.open()`.
 To cancel the opening of the dialog return `false` - `null` and `undefined` will be coerced to `true`.

 ### `.activate()`

 This hook can be used to do any necessary init work.
-The hook is ivoked with one parameter - the value of the `model` setting passed to `.open()`.
+The hook is invoked with one parameter - the value of the `model` setting passed to `.open()`.

 ### `.canDeactivate()`